Proudly Serving all of Sonoma County

 California law mandates how and when citizens can file a personal injury claim with the courts.
 The personal injury statute of limitations sets how much time you have to file a claim.
 The sooner after an accident that you speak with an attorney, the better your chances of obtaining compensation.

-Our competent and capable Santa Rosa personal injury attorneys, know how to efficiently pursue a personal injury case using hard evidence.
+Our competent and capable Santa Rosa personal injury attorneys know how to efficiently pursue a personal injury case using hard evidence.
 We’ll access police records, interview any witnesses and security tape footage when possible.
 We’ll hire an expert witness, usually a doctor, to describe your injuries to a judge or jury.
-We have the resources to give you the best chance at proving a defendant’s negligence in your accident.
+North Bay Legal has the resources to give you the best chance at proving a defendant’s negligence in your accident.